lfoswald/R-workshop/README.md

 # R-workshop

-This repository contains materials for a two-day R workshop that was constructed in preparation to the course "Statistical Modelin and Causal Inference", taught by Simon Munzert at the Hertie School, Berlin.
+This repository contains materials for a two-day R workshop that I constructed and held in preparation to the course "Statistical Modeling and Causal Inference", taught by Simon Munzert at the Hertie School in Berlin.